 And despite his mom’s protests, young Anthony, whom she nicknamed “Sweet Curl” when he was an infant, needed a father figure.
 He got one as a 9-year-old, playing on the Freehold Pop Warner football team for coach Wayne Holton.

-Holton, a white man, was the coach for five years, dealing with about 200 kids, but there was only one Anthony Wright in his life.
+Holton, a white man, was the coach for five years, coaching about 200 kids, but there was only one Anthony Wright in his life.

 “He’s a kid who has grown on me,” Holton says.
 “I’ve always felt something special toward him.
 He always gave me his best and then some.”